Life insurance for people with high cholesterol

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-However, if your cholesterol levels are high enough to signify a higher risk of heart disease, you may have to pay more.
+• If your cholesterol levels are high enough to signify a higher risk of heart disease, you may have to pay more.
 How much more depends on how your high cholesterol is managed.

-How do life insurance companies assess cholesterol?
+How do life insurance companies know if you have high cholesterol?

 • Your total blood cholesterol level